 - Fuel up before you leave Queenstown as there are limited gas stations along the route.
 There are gas stations in Wanaka, Haast, Fox Glacier town as well as Franz Josef town.

 If you’re a luxury traveler the Te Waonui Forest Retreat is pure happiness.
-The entire retreat is surrounded by lush forest and from your balcony you’ll be able to hear the sound of nature.
+The entire retreat is surrounded by lush forest and from your balcony, you’ll be able to hear the sound of nature.
 Rooms are also large and well decorated.
-Its the perfect place to enjoy the beautiful west coast, if you can afford the hefty price tag!
+It’s the perfect place to enjoy the beautiful west coast – if you can afford the hefty price tag that is!

 Thanks for reading!

 A road trip from Queenstown to Franz Josef, in my opinion, should be added to every New Zealand itinerary.
 Whether you stop at just a few or all of the above attractions it’s certain to be a road trip to remember.

 Thanks so much for reading!
 I hope you loved this blog and now have a huge list of places to visit between Queenstown and Franz Josef.
 If you did enjoy it browse around I have so many more in-depth blogs on New Zealand.